 Altogether, Conan Doyle wrote four novels and five sets of these short stories.
 In 1897 a stage play was based on the Holmes adventures, and of course, the detective has become a staple of movies and TV since then.

 Learn more about the meaning of literary art and the place of morality in it

-So, there we are.
-It is strange and so typical that what at first looked like an extremely ephemeral literature ended up having great staying power right up to the present, which none of his contemporaries, including the author himself, could possibly foresee.
+It is strange and so typical that what at first looked like an extremely ephemeral literature ended up having great staying power right through the present, which none of his contemporaries, including the author himself, could have foreseen.